4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 ```

-#### 3.3.8 Result description of real-time feature calculation
+#### 3.3.8 Result description of real-time feature extraction

 Real-time request (deployment execution) is SQL execution in request mode (request mode).
-Unlike batch mode (batch mode), request mode will only perform SQL calculations on request rows.
+Unlike batch mode (batch mode), request mode will only perform SQL extractions on request rows.
 In the previous example, the POST input is used as the request line, assuming this line of data exists in the table demo_table1, and execute SQL on it:
 ```
 SELECT c1, c2, sum(c3) OVER w1 AS w1_c3_sum FROM demo_table1 WINDOW w1 AS (PARTITION BY demo_table1.c1 ORDER BY demo_table1.c6 ROWS BETWEEN 2 PRECEDING AND CURRENT ROW);
 ```
-The specific calculation logic is as follows (the actual calculation will be optimized to reduce the amount of calculation):
+The specific extraction logic is as follows (the actual extraction will be optimized to reduce the amount of extraction):
 1. According to the request line and the `PARTITION BY` partition of the window, filter out the lines whose c1 is "aaa", and sort them according to c6 from small to large.
 So theoretically, the intermediate data table after partition sorting is shown in the following table.
 Among them, the first row after the request behavior is sorted.
 ```
  ----- ---- ---- ---------- ----------- --------------- - -------------